Postgraduate Handbook Introduction

 Group tutorials/supervisions are timetabled for some modules.
 These sessions are intended for you to develop your problem solving skills as well as for you to discuss further with an experienced member of staff any particular lecture material you are finding difficult to understand.
 It is essential that you come well prepared for these sessions.
 These sessions are one of the most effective ways of reinforcing the lecture material.

-Up to 40% of time allotted to a module is designated as independent or self-learning.
-This may be taken up by independent study on your own using libraries, data retrieval systems, internet, etc, or in a group working on coursework, reading the lecture material or reading around the subject.
+Independent study or self-directed learning involves using libraries, data retrieval systems, internet, etc, or in a group working on coursework, reading the lecture material or reading around the subject.
 This should also develop your investigative and problem solving skills in furthering understanding of the subject, creating links with other modules – past and present – and providing a broadening of your educational experiences and knowledge base.

 Self-learning is your personal responsibility and your commitment to the programme.
 It requires discipline, motivation and focussing on achieving individually set targets.
 It enables you to reach your full potential academically, develops your personal skills and helps establish a successful professional career.

 Key skills are those skills which can be applied to other disciplines and fields of work.
 Employers are increasingly seeking to employ individuals with well-developed key skills.
+More information can be found on the Academic Skills pages of the Library website.
 A conscious effort is made by the Faculty to ensure that every module allows and encourages development of key skills.
 Further details can be found within individual module specifications.

 It is often helpful to discuss ideas and approaches to your work with your peers, and this is a good way to help you think through your own views.
 However work submitted for assessment should always be entirely your own, except where clearly specified otherwise in the instructions for the assignment.
 In some instances working in groups will be required, and there may be occasions when work is submitted from the whole group rather than individuals.
 In these instances the instructions will make it clear how individual contributions to the joint work should be identified and will be assessed.
 If you are in any doubt, check with the person setting the assignment.
 If you have worked with others you should make sure that you acknowledge this in any declaration you make.